Is selling to corporates right for you and your business?

 Before starting to research this article, I thought that having worked in corporates yourself was an absolute must if you wanted to sell to them.

-He told me “I left [Amazon] with a bunch of business cards of people I knew.
-All of whom I would call up every week, week after week, until I got the opportunity to go and pitch to some of them.
-Some of them I had a really good, friendly relationships with.”
+He told me “I would call up my contacts every week, week after week, until I got the opportunity to go and pitch to them.
+Some of them I had a good, friendly relationships with.”

-Dominique Stillman’s another example of someone who’s experience of working in corporates earlier in her career has been an advantage.
+Dominique Stillman’s another example of someone who’s prior experience of working in corporates has been an advantage.
 “I used to do the role of the person that I’m trying to talk to, so I can easily empathise with them” she said.
-She has those insights so knows what to say and can build trust easily!
+She has those insights so knows what to say and can build trust easily.

 Ayo Abbas has lived and breathed corporates her whole career, which has undoubtedly helped the success of her own business; “I worked in-house for a lot of large construction companies with 10,000 employees and helped them to sell to other corporates, government bodies and local authorities.
-I now help firms sell to governments, local authorities, and FTSE 500 companies… The ones with the large construction budgets.”
+I now help firms sell to governments, local authorities, and FTSE 500 companies.”
 So her corporate-facing consultancy makes total sense.

 But having worked in corporates yourself isn’t a must-have.

-I asked Nicky J Davies who specialises in helping coaches and consultants sell to corporates about this.
+I asked Nicky J Davies, who helps coaches and consultants sell to corporates, about this.
 She said: “No, it’s not a disadvantage [if you’ve never worked in corporate] you’ll still have a network that includes people who work in corporates.
 It’s not so much about your background, it’s about being good at what you do.”

-Also, something to keep in mind; if you had a corporate career but it ended more than five years ago, the insights that you think you have about what they value and what they need might be out of date!
+Something to keep in mind; if your corporate career ended more than five years ago, the insights you have about what they value and what they need might be out of date!
 So don’t make assumptions around these key areas.
 You’ll need to do some research.

 3. Can you demonstrate results?